香蕉视频

 Other activities

-I am a Member of the Society of Legal Scholars
+I am a member of the Steering Committee of the Predictive Policing Network

 Postgraduate supervision